Dad's Army (1971 film): Pre-production

-Many of the changes, in particular the recasting of Mrs Pike, met with criticism.
-Fraser was chosen because director Cohen wanted a less homely, more "sexy" actress for the role.
-Perry has said "It was a mistake...not to cast Janet in the role because the viewing public has come to recognise her as Mrs. Pike.
-But that was a decision made by Columbia.".
+Columbia Pictures imposed several changes from the television series, which concerned and disappointed the cast and crew of the original series.
+The studio chose to recast the role of Mrs Pike, who was played by Janet Davies in the television series, instead choosing Liz Fraser, believing Fraser, who had previously appeared in the Carry On films, to be a more well-known actress, while director Cohen wanted a less homely, more "sexy" actress for the role.
+In 1997, Perry recalled that, "It was a mistake [...] not to cast Janet in the role because the viewing public has come to recognise her as Mrs. Pike.
+But that was a decision made by Columbia."